 3.4.
 AI organizations – a new type of organization in the world of management

 3.5.
 Data as the strategic resource of the organization in the AI era

 Artificial intelligence development strategies on the global arena

 4.3.
 European Union

-Piotr Buła is Associate Professor and Head of International Management Department at Cracow University of Economics (CUE), Poland, Vice-Rector for Projects and Cooperation CUE, former Director of Cracow School of Business CUE, Senior Research Professor in Business Management Department at University of Johannesburg, Grand Valley State University scholarship holder.
-He is the author or co-author of more than 170 publications from economics and management.
+Piotr Buła is Associate Professor and Head of the International Management Department at Cracow University of Economics (CUE), Poland, Vice-Rector for Projects and Cooperation (CUE), former Director of Cracow School of Business (CUE), Senior Research Professor in Business Management Department at the University of Johannesburg, South Africa, and Grand Valley State University scholarship holder.
+He is the author or co-author of more than 170 publications in economics and management.
 His research interests focus on aspects related to the application of artificial intelligence and neuromanagement, risk management, internal audit, international management and logistics.
 A member of international organizations associating professors and business practitioners in the management area: EFMD, CEEMAN, IMDA, GBATA, EIBA, GSSI, IAMB, EECSA, SAIMS.

-Bartosz Niedzielski is Assistant Professor at the Cracow University of Economics, Poland.
-He studied and conducted scientific activities, among others, at: the University of Greenwich, University of Oxford, London School of Economics, Deggendorf Institute of Technology and Jagiellonian University.
-He has over 10 years of professional experience gained in global corporations in BPO/SCC sector (mainly at HSBC).
-His research interests focus on aspects related to the application of artificial intelligence in organisations, management, and internal audit as well.
-He is the author or co-author of more than 50 scientific publications from economics and management.
+Bartosz Niedzielski is Assistant Professor at Cracow University of Economics, Poland.
+He studied and conducted scientific activities, among other subjects, at the University of Greenwich, University of Oxford, UK, London School of Economics, UK, Deggendorf Institute of Technology, Germany, and Jagiellonian University, Poland.
+He has over 10 years of professional experience gained in global corporations in the BPO/SCC sector (mainly at HSBC).
+His research interests focus on aspects related to the application of artificial intelligence in organizations, management and internal audit.
+He is the author or co-author of more than 50 scientific publications in economics and management.